Philadelphia Eagles

 Do you have what it takes to be an Eagle?

-The Eagles reached the playoffs in six of the last eight seasons (2017-19, ’21-24) and are one of only 4 teams in the 21st century to play in three or more Super Bowls in an eight-year span.
+In 2025, the Eagles advanced to the playoffs for a fifth straight season and 20th time overall under Jeffrey Lurie’s ownership (dating back to 1994) a year after winning their 2nd Super Bowl.
+Since 2000, the Eagles have the 3rd-most postseason appearances (18) in the league.
+The Eagles reached the playoffs in eight of the last nine seasons (2017-19, 2021-25) and are one of only 4 teams in the 21st century to play in three or more Super Bowls in an eight-year span.

-Since being hired in 2000, Executive Vice President and General Manager Howie Roseman has cemented himself as one of the top executives in the NFL.
-The two-time NFL Executive of the Year has overseen 17 playoff berths, 20 playoff victories, 11 NFC East crowns and 2 Super Bowl victories.
+Executive Vice President and General Manager Howie Roseman has cemented himself as one of the top executives in the NFL.
+The two-time NFL Executive of the Year has overseen 18 playoff berths, 20 playoff victories, 12 NFC East crowns and 2 Super Bowl victories.

 Rookie Season Earnings